Bashirkazimi/agile-submission-2021/README.md

 *   Install other required libraries using:
     `pip install -r requirements.txt`

-*   Download the test data from this [link](https://seafile.cloud.uni-hannover.de/d/95a74b9a5b0e4e639077/).
+*   Download the test data from [this](https://seafile.cloud.uni-hannover.de/d/95a74b9a5b0e4e639077/) or [this](newlink.com).
 Extract and copy it to the root of this repo.

 *   Create test examples from the large DTM and its corresponding label that you downloaded:
     *   `python3 create_dataset.py`